When was the last time you did one-pager activities in the classroom?

 What if your students aren’t too enthusiastic about one-pagers?

-Your students don’t have to excel in art to create wonderful, engaging one-pagers.
+Your students don’t have to excel in art to create wonderful, engaging one-pagers, including key information.

 As highlighted by teacher Betsy Potash in her piece A Simple Trick for Success with One-Pagers, you might encounter some pushback from students about one-pagers because of the required artistic elements.

-According to Potash, the solution to this pushback is using one pager templates!
+According to Potash, the simple solution to this pushback is using one-pager templates students can easily modify!

 “That little bit of creative constraint actually frees students to use their imagination to represent what they have learned on the page without fear.
 They know what they need to put down, and where, but they are also free to expand and add to the template.